 I don’t have the answers for excellent management paradigms, but here are a few things I would want to incorporate and test in some form or another.

 - Radical transparency, as championed by Ray Dalio.
 This is very hard to do and many people are ill-prepared to thrive in such ego-bare environment.
 Part of the beauty of it is that through radical transparency it does offer psychological safety.
 A matrix of characteristics of each individual and scorecard helps weight inputs to decision making All meetings are video-recorded and available to anyone in the organization.
-There is much more to Ray’s system and he describes it well in his outreach videos and books and has even released some of the supporting apps.
+There is much more to Ray’s system and he describes it well in his outreach videos and books and has even released some of the supporting technology.

 - I have worked with the agile structure for several years and I really like the model.
-Despite the objections of traditional software developers this more reactive, informal, flexible style works well and can be adapted for many forms of professional work.
+Despite the objections of traditional software developers this more reactive, informal, flexible style functions well and can be adapted for many forms of professional work.
 There is plenty of supporting technology for workflows and automation.
 There are more opportunities for team participation in forming consensus and reaching decisions.
 Of course all of this assumes highly skilled and capable professionals, scientists, engineers, scrum masters and agile coaches.

 - I also spent quite a bit of time thinking about scaling agile organizations where groups of skilled senior members of various departments acted as highly involved team management reviewing recommendations, making level appropriate decisions, delegating responsibility, and providing guidance for the agile teams.
 The patterns established by the Scaled Agile Framework (SAFE) council were quite impressive in my opinion although I did not enjoy the chance to implement them.